 Maintenance

-To restore teak wood on a boat, the wood should be cleaned regularly with a mild detergent and soft bristled brush.
+Wood should be cleaned regularly with a mild detergent and soft bristled brush.
 After cleaning, the wood should be treated with a teak oil or sealant to protect it from the elements.
 In addition, the wood should be sanded regularly to remove any dirt and grime, and to keep it looking fresh.
 The teak should be polished or waxed periodically to keep it looking glossy.
 Following these steps will help maintain the teak wood on the boat and keep it looking great.

 Cleaning and Waxing